apache/fury/docs/protocols/xlang_object_graph_spec.md

 - If the string is encoded by `utf-8`, then fury will use `utf-8` to decode the data.
 But currently fury doesn't enable utf-8 encoding by default for java.
 Cross-language string serialization of fury uses `utf-8` by default.

-### Enum

-Enum will be serialized as an unsigned varint of the ordinal.

 ### List

 Format: